A preconditioned difference of convex functions algorithm with extrapolation and line search: Numerical experiments

 In Figure \ref{fig:clover_seg}, we present the segmentation results for an illustrative case: figure \ref{fig:clover1} is the original input image, figure \ref{fig:cloverlabel} labels the prior that the white pixels label the positive prior, and the black pixels label the negative prior, while the remaining figures show the segmentation results under three different criteria (DICE Bound, $\|\nabla E(x)\|\leq 10^{-11}$ and $\|x^n-x^{n-1}\|\leq 10^{-11}$).

 From Table \ref{tab:nonlocalGLmodel}, it can be seen that both pDCAe$_{\text{nls}}$ and npDCAe$_{\text{nls}}$ can be 30\%-40\% faster than their pDCAe counterparts.
-For the image segmentation task, it is also highly efficient to obtain high DICE with GPU.
+For the image segmentation task, it is also highly efficient to obtain a high DICE with a GPU.

-From Tables \ref{table:l1}, \ref{table:Huber} and \ref{tab:nonlocalGLmodel}, we use LSDE \eqref{LSDE} to update the extrapolation parameter $\beta_n$, it can be seen that the algorithms pDCAe$_{\text{nls}}$ and npDCAe$_{\text{nls}}$ outperform other algorithms both in iterations numbers, requiring the least amount of time to fulfill termination criteria.
+From Tables \ref{table:l1}, \ref{table:Huber} and \ref{tab:nonlocalGLmodel}, we use LSDE \eqref{LSDE} to update the extrapolation parameter $\beta_n$, it can be seen that the algorithms pDCAe$_{\text{nls}}$ and npDCAe$_{\text{nls}}$ outperform other algorithms in both iterations numbers, requiring the least amount of time to fulfill the termination criteria.